willgeary/willgeary.github.io/about.md

 I love anything outdoors, and I'm crazy about the bicycle.
 I ride to work every day and dream about biking, hiking and camping my way around the world.
 I love cities and have a street photography habit.

-This is the base Jekyll theme.
+# About this site
+This site was made using Jekyll and Github Pages.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /